-The first Beverley Early Music Festival was held in 1988 and has been supported by the Council since 1994.
+The first Beverley Early Music Festival was held in 1988.
 This year the Festival was awarded an Active Creative Grant from East Riding of Yorkshire Council, as part of Hull 2017.

 Lindsey Porter, on behalf of National Centre for Early Music